Nursing Negligence and Malpractice

 Some examples of nursing negligence cases that arise from failing to follow orders include: failing to turn patients causing pressure ulcers, administering the wrong medication, failing to administer medication, failing to monitor vital signs frequently, failing to obtain imaging studies like CTs or x-rays.

 Nurses are responsible for keeping doctors aware of a patient’s condition.
 Nurses continually check on their patients, and if there is a change in the patient for the worse, the nurse should make sure the physician is aware of the change.
 It is the nurse’s responsibility to accurately assess the patient and appropriately determine how serious the change is.
 Nurses also generally communicate test results, like lab values and imaging reports, to physicians.
+Nurses that care for pregnant mothers and babies must very quickly communicate any concerning changes in either mom or baby to a physician.

 Any delay in communication or a mistake in determining the severity of a change in symptoms can lead to patient injury and could be nursing malpractice.

-Nurses are responsible for assisting their patients do what the patients cannot do for themselves.
+Nurses are responsible for assisting their patients to do what the patients cannot do for themselves.
 This, of course, requires a nurse to either properly assess a patient first or to follow assistance orders put in place by a doctor or hospital.

-One of the most common and easily avoidable events are patient falls.
+One of the most common and easily avoidable events is patient falls.
 Many times, patients need assistance standing or walking.
 Those patients are considered a “fall risk,” and need assistance to walk.
 This could be for many reasons, such as weakness, medication, or dizziness.
 Nurses are responsible for accurately assessing a patient’s fall risk,developing a reasonable plan to minimize the risk, and executing that plan.
-The failure to do any of those things properly can lead to patient injury
+The failure to do any of those things properly can lead to patient injury.

 Sometimes nurses just do something wrong, i.e., there is an error in execution, and the patient is injured.
 Examples include starting an IV wrong, injecting a shot wrong, putting in a catheter wrong, or charting something wrong.